 Dr Hofve feels most veterinarians don’t take obesity seriously enough, with many vets saying things like “Fluffy could lose a pound or two” … but not stressing the importance of weight loss nearly enough.

-We talked about glyphosate and Bt toxins earlier.
-But there are other toxins that can contribute to the likelihood of diabetes.
+In addition to glyphosate and Bt toxin mentioned earlier, there are other toxins that can contribute to the likelihood of diabetes.

 BPA (Bisphenol A) And Other Endocrine-Disrupting Chemicals